If this is a medical emergency, dial 9-1-1.

 What to expect at the Polo Emergency Center

 When you arrive, a triage nurse will assess the nature and urgency of your medical condition.
 X-rays or lab tests may be performed before you see a provider to help us evaluate you more efficiently.
-You’ll be taken to a treatment room and registered by the admitting secretary.
+You will be taken to a treatment room and registered by the admitting secretary.

 While we make every effort to expedite your care, please understand that patients are treated based on the urgency of their medical need.
 The seriously ill and injured must be seen first.